ipfs/ipfs-docs/docs/how-to/run-ipfs-inside-docker.md

 ---
-title: Run IPFS inside Docker
+title: Run Kubo IPFS inside Docker
 description: You can run IPFS inside Docker to simplify your deployment processes, and horizontally scale your IPFS infrastructure.
 ---

 # Run IPFS inside Docker

-You can run IPFS inside Docker to simplify your deployment processes, as well as horizontally scale your IPFS infrastructure.
+You can run Kubo IPFS inside Docker to simplify your deployment processes, as well as horizontally scale your IPFS infrastructure.

 ## Set up